COVID-19 RISK MITIGATION AT AEF

-Updated on May 1st, 2022
+Updated on December 6th, 2022

 AEF faculty and staff will give their full support to students in preparation for their departure.
-The Italian Government and Tuscan Region guidelines on Covid-19 safety and hygiene regulations will be duly notified to students.
+The Italian Government and Tuscan Region guidelines on Covid-19 safety and hygiene regulations will be duly communicated to students.